-However, recent discoveries of radium in old conventional landfills and in dwellings where radium paint had been used before the first ordinance on radiological protection in 1963 led the FOPH to set up a dedicated action plan.
-This "Radium Action Plan3" runs since 2015 and should be ended in 2022.
-It aims at identifying all radium legacy sites and remediate sites were the reference level of 1 mSv per year is exceeded.
-Based on historical research, all identified buildings and associated land (gardens) are diagnosed for radioactivity and, based on dose estimations, remediated if the reference level was exceeded.
-Potentially contaminated landfills for which an exceedance of the reference level can be excluded in their actual state are listed and kept under surveillance.
+However, discoveries of radium in old conventional landfills and in dwellings where radium paint had been used before the first ordinance on radiological protection in 1963 led the FOPH to set up a dedicated action plan.
+This "Radium Action Plan3" was performed between 2015 and 2023.
+It aimed at identifying all radium legacy sites and remediate sites were the reference level of 1 mSv per year was exceeded.
+Based on historical research, all identified (dwellings and gardens) were diagnosed for radioactivity and, based on dose estimations, remediated if the reference level was exceeded.
+As a result, 1093 properties (buildings and gardens) were diagnosed and 163 needed remediation.
+All sites but two could be remediated.
+Former landfills potentially containing radium-bearing waste are listed and kept under surveillance.
 Radioactive waste arising during remediation of contaminated sites are eliminated according to the Radiological Protection Ordinance.
-Weakly contaminated radioactive waste is disposed of in conventional landfills or incineration plants if specific conditions are met.
+Weakly contaminated radioactive waste was disposed of in conventional landfills or incineration plants if specific conditions were met (see Art.
+114 and 116 Radiation Protection Ordinance).
 All other radioactive waste is transferred to the National Collection Centre at PSI.
 Further information and collection campaigns for legacy objects are regularly organised and conventional waste collection or recycling facilities have the obligation to check incoming and outgoing waste for radioactivity.